na-na-hi/renget/archive/vcewo.md

 - should it take data from 2,000 tokens ago?
 - or from 5,000 tokens ago?
 - that story seems to be having 200 messages and like 10 story arcs: which are relevant?
-- what **IS** relevant anyway? is state of whether relevant? current clothes? season? thoughts? tragic backstory?
+- what **IS** relevant anyway? is the state of weather relevant? what about clothes on characters? maybe some detail from loredump?

+what LLMs will do? they most likely will read *the start of prompt* for instructions, and read *the last few paragraphs* and continue from them. that's their default state

+why?

-LLMs are trained on the idea that usually the most relevant information **comes at the end**: for examples, books are designed this way: each next sentence continues the previous one. in addition LLMs know that usually important important **goes at the start**: like the current task, stats, examples (shots). [whatever happens in the middle](https://arxiv.org/abs/2307.03172) is a harsh mystery
+LLMs are trained on the idea that usually the most relevant information comes **at the end**; for examples, books are designed this way: each next sentence continues the previous one. in addition LLMs know that usually the most important information goes **at the start**: like the current task, stats, examples (*shots*). [whatever happens in the middle](https://arxiv.org/abs/2307.03172) is a harsh mystery

-that what LLMs will usually do: read the start of prompt for instructions, and read the last few paragraphs and continue from them

-remember, LLMs *have no memory and cannot plan ahead*, they generate the text one token at the time: right here, right now; totally unaware of what they will create at the end. **they have no idea of relevancy because cannot plan relevancy up ahead**. unless they are provided with specific instructions what to response (*like OOC command*), LLMs will have no idea what to output - and will produce very statistically average responses, coupled with [inhered biases](https://arxiv.org/abs/2105.13947) (*like all dicks are "huge", vaginas are "tight as vice", and the best random event is "knock at the door")
+**remember**, LLMs *have no memory and cannot plan ahead* - `they generate one token at the time: right here, right now`; totally unaware of what they will create at the end. they have *no* notion of relevancy because cannot plan relevancy. unless they are provided with specific instructions what to output (*like OOC command*), LLMs will have no idea what to give you back - and will produce **statistically average responses**, coupled with [inhered biases](https://arxiv.org/abs/2105.13947)

 ***
 >**reasoning issue**
 another issue is that LLMs have insufficient reasoning because they *cannot comprehend and remember* which facts to carry on:
 - do characters stand in front of each other?
 - what clothes do they wear?
-- how affectionate are they towards each other?
+- how affectionate are they?
+- what tragic story each of them be having?

+for you, all characters may be the distinct individuals, but for LLMs they are just tokens. the pony "Rainbow Dash" and her relationship with pony "Applejack" makes sense to you, but in artificial eyes of LLM they are just noise that need to be averaged based on probabilities:
+- Applejack wears Stetson hat not because LLM remembers it from 20,000 tokens ago - but because statistically in text Applejack wears it
+- Pinkie Pie doesn't fly not because LLM understands intrinsic differences between pegasi, earthponies and unicorns - but because in text Pinkie Pie doesn't fly (unless on balloons on something...)
+- Twilight Sparkle is portrayed with wings not because LLM favors season 4 onwards - but because the majority of texts describe her as alicorn with wings, with only a small fraction of text show her as a pure unicorn
+- Rarity says "darling" not because LLM understands her verbal tick - but because story writers write her that way, and LLM figured a statistical correlation between "Rarity" and "darling"
+- Rainbow Dash acts as abrasive flamboyant not because LLM *gets her*  - but because Rainbow Dash is listed as a [classic tomboy archetype](https://en.wikipedia.org/wiki/List_of_tomboys_in_fiction) all over Internet, and LLM applies various tomboy-related quirks and tropes to her
+- Fluttershy quickly falls down to submissive role in any NSFW not because LLM prefers to dominate over nervous shy horse - but because people in fanfics show her as deeply submissive in any relationships
+- tired of pony examples?
+LLM writes that all dicks are huge not because it checked them all, - but because erotic fiction authors ALWAYS write that male characters sport the huge dicks and LLM learned that. for the same reason vaginas are "tight as vice", and the common random event is "knock at the door"

-LLMs are dumb auto-complete machines that predict the next token based on what they have learned. they know that statistically after the verb "*take off*" goes "*clothes*" and thus will write that characters take off their clothes... but it will not consider they are *already naked* from 2000 tokens ago. users may say that LLMs are **hallucinating** but LLMs don't know any better
+LLMs are dumb auto-complete machines that `predict the next token based on what they have learned`. they know that statistically after the verb "take off" goes the noun "clothes" and hence writes that characters took off their clothes... but LLM does not consider the fact that both characters are *already naked* from 2,000 tokens ago. users say that LLM is **hallucinating** but it does not know any better: it operates on stats not on reason

 #### WHAT IS COT AND AUTO-REGRESSION?
 ==CoT (Chain-of-Thought)== attempts to solve those issues